United States Navy Experimental Diving Unit: Naval Support Activity Panama City

 In 1998, the Naval Medical Research Center's diving biomedical and development group was transferred to NEDU.

 In response to the overseas military needs, NEDU focused on warm water diving from 1999 to 2002.
 This guidance to the Naval Special Warfare community influences operational needs on an ongoing basis.

 NEDU divers were essential to the recovery of artifacts from the wreck of the USS Monitor in 2001 and 2002.

 In 2002, certification of the Mark 16 Mod 1 rebreather was completed following improvement of systems including, extension of the working limit to 300 ft, new decompression tables for both nitrogen-oxygen and helium-oxygen diving including new repetitive diving capabilities for helium-oxygen, test of an Emergency Breathing System with communications, the addition of an integrated buoyancy compensation device, and an improved full face mask.

 In 2004, NEDU contributed to operational guidance for diving in harsh contaminated environments.

 NEDU has continued research into oxygen toxicity utilizing the US Navy Mark 16 Mod 1.

 Development of breathing systems, thermal protection, and decompression procedures for SEAL Delivery Vehicles and the Advanced SEAL Delivery System is ongoing.

 In 2011, divers completed a 1,000 fsw saturation dive to evaluate the new Navy's Saturation Fly-Away Diving System (SAT FADS).
 The SAT FADS was designed in 2006 as a portable replacement of two decommissioned Pigeon-class submarine rescue vessels.

-In June 2019, CDR Kiah Rahming took up his appointment as Commanding Officer of NEDU.
+In March 2022, CDR Dustin Cunningham took up his appointment as Commanding Officer of NEDU.

 Facilities

-Ocean simulation facility
+Ocean Simulation Facility

 The Ocean Simulation Facility (OSF) simulates ocean conditions to a maximum pressure equivalent of 2250 ft seawater at any salinity level.
 The chamber complex consists of a 55000 USgal wet chamber and five interconnected dry living/working chambers totaling 3300 cuft of space.
 Wet and dry chamber temperatures can be set from 28 to 104 F. Equipped with the latest data acquisition capability, the OSF can accommodate a wide range of complex experiments including diver biomedical studies and testing of humans as well as small submersible vehicles and other machines in the wet chamber.
 Saturation dives can be performed for more than 30 days of continuous exposure in the OSF.
 For human and equipment testing underwater over extended periods, divers use the dry chambers as comfortable living quarters, from which they can make diving excursions into the wet chamber.
 The dry chambers are also capable of altitude simulation studies to heights of 150000 ft.